alexandre-hallaine/Rainfall/level1/walkthrough.md

 Anything written beyond those 76 bytes will be treated as an address (only the 4 next bytes) and jumped to by the `ret` instruction of the `main` function.

-There's different ways to solve this challenge, we'll see two of them.
-First the intended way with a ret to the run function and then the ret2libc way.
+There's different ways to solve this challenge, we'll see three of them.
+First the intended way with a ret to the run function, then the ret2libc way and finally the ret2shellcode way.
 > When we refer to padding, we mean the bytes we need to write before reaching the return address.

 ### Ret2run